choderalab/protons/docs/modules/protons.rst

         simulation.step(mc_frequency) # MD
         driver.update(simulation.context)  # protonation

-This means that every 6000 steps of molecular dynamics, the residue states are driven once for a total of 10000 iteration.
+In this example, every 6000 steps of molecular dynamics, the residue states are driven once.
+This gets repeated for a total of 10000 iteration.

 Tracking the simulation
 =======================